Compactification of the moduli space of minimal instantons on the Fano threefold $V_4$: Preliminaries

 Let $Y$ be a Fano threefold of index $2$.
-By definition an (minimal) \emph{instanton bundle} is a stable vector bundle $E$ of rank $2$ with Chern classes $c_1(E)=0$, $c_2(E)=2$, enjoying the instantonic condition
+By definition an minimal \emph{instanton bundle} is a stable vector bundle $E$ of rank $2$ with Chern classes $c_1(E)=0$, $c_2(E)=2$, enjoying the instantonic condition

 We will see in Theorem \ref{auto} that the instantonic condition is automatically satisfied on $V_4$.
-We generalize this definition as follows: \begin{defns} An \emph{instanton sheaf} on $V_4$ is a semistable sheaf of rank $2$ with Chern classes $c_1(E)=0$, $c_2(E)=2$ and $c_3(E)=0$. \end{defns} We use $M^{inst}$ to denote the moduli space of such sheaves.
-It is clear that the moduli space of instanton bundles $MI_2(Y)$ is an open subscheme of $M^{inst}$.\\ We also recall two equivalent definitions of an Ulrich bundle. \begin{defns} Let $X\subset \pP^N$ be a smooth projective variety of dimension $n$ of degree $d$.
+We use $M_{V_4}$ to denote the moduli space of semistable sheaves of rank $2$ with Chern classes $c_1(E)=0$, $c_2(E)=2$ and $c_3(E)=0$.
+It is clear that the moduli space of minimal instanton bundles $M^{inst}(V_4)$ is an open subscheme of $M_{V_4}$.\

+We also recall two equivalent definitions of an Ulrich bundle. \begin{defns} Let $X\subset \pP^N$ be a smooth projective variety of dimension $n$ and degree $d$.
 An \emph{Ulrich bundle} $E$ is a vector bundle on $X$ satisfying

 for all $t=1,\ldots,n$.
 Equivalently, it is a vector bundle of rank $r$ satisfying